primd-os/MissileMayhem/README.md

 ### Technical Changes

-* Remade the original code using datapacks and 1.18 command syntax
 * Used triggers to allow easy player control via commands
 * Used custom dimensions to allow multiple games to occur at the same time